hellerve/ptolemy/README.md

 bundled with a few resources and a very comprehensive explanation of the history and context of this fragment.
 It is very disjointed, but beautifully written and highly gripping.

+* *Der zerbrochene Krug* by **Heinrich von Kleist** (1807)

+A weird, but satisfying book.
+As with Lenz, the backstory—particularly the bits about Goethe—are fascinating as well.
+I understand it doesn’t jive well with audiences, but that’s a mark of many great plays anyway.